Is it permanent?

 I saw this on other websites called something else, what makes you different?

 The difference between NHI and other businesses offering similar services is that we are a team of ABMS Board Certified physicians with over 25 years combined experience in the hair restoration business.
+We’ve been offering hair restoration since 1992.
 We are a medical group offering SMP in a medical facility.
 Our physicians offer anesthesia to ensure a pain-free procedure.
 We are experts in the creation of natural looking hairlines and can combine SMP with hair transplant surgery for a comprehensive hair restoration solution.

 What will I look like immediately after SMP is done?